JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 • Camp includes 3 days of rafting, all required gear and rafting protection equipment, and specifically trained and certified river guides who each have years of experience.

 • Each camp day includes a hearty buffet lunch as well as a hearty morning snack and an afternoon snack, most dietary restrictions can be accommodated (gluten free, carb free, peanut free).
 Camp fees also include awards (carabiner+) and a link to Professional photos taken one day on the river.
-Camp fees also include three evening programs/workshops, and what parents say they LOVE: opportunities to socialize and connect with other like-minded river tribe families!
+Camp fees also include participation in two evening programs and what parents say they LOVE: opportunities to socialize and connect with other like-minded river tribe families!

-• On the river, campers are sorted by ability level, and adults work to build camper confidence as well as safe river running skills.
-Adult 'Senior Guides' rotate through groups, and campers can rotate through rafts as well.
-We will try to keep 'friends' in the same boat, as long as safety is considered foremost.
+• On the river, campers are sorted by age and ability level, and adults work to build camper confidence as well as safe river running skills.
+Adult 'Senior River Guides' rotate through groups, so each boatload gets exposure to different Guide Styles.
+We try to keep 'friends' in the same boat, as long as safety is considered foremost.

 • Local day campers are welcome and encouraged to attend.
 We love our Coloma Valley neighbors.